Chillu1/ModiBuff/README.md

 Effects have to implement `IEffect`.
-They can also implement `ITargetEffect` for event targeting owner/source, `IEventTrigger` to avoid event recursion, `IStackEffect` for stacking functionality, `IStateEffect` for reseting runtime state.
+They can also implement `ITargetEffect` for event targeting owner/source, `IEventTrigger` to avoid event recursion, `IStackEffect` for stacking functionality, `IStateEffect` for resetting runtime state.

 For fully featured effect implementation, look at [DamageEffect](https://github.com/Chillu1/ModiBuff/blob/a3131a122e4aacc54a05c2e0e657d053ffa27d42/ModiBuff/Assets/Scripts/Core/Components/Effect/Effects/DamageEffect.cs)